Difference Between Book Value and Market Value

-- Book value gives us the actual worth of the assets owned by the company whereas Market value is the projected value of the firm’s or the assets worth in the market.
+- Book value gives us the actual worth of the assets owned by the company, whereas Market value is the projected value of the firms or the assets worth in the market.

-- Book value is equal to the value of the firm’s equity while Market value indicates the current market value of any firm or any asset.
+- Book value is equal to the value of the firm’s equity, while market value indicates the current market value of any firm or any asset.

-- An investor can calculate the book value of an asset when the company reports its earnings on a quarterly basis whereas Market Value changes every single moment.
+- An investor can calculate the book value of an asset when the company reports its earnings on a quarterly basis, whereas market value changes every single moment.

-|Meaning||Book value is the real worth of the assets of the company.
+|Meaning||It is the real worth of the assets of the company.
 It is the actual worth of the asset of the company.||Market value is defined as the maximum price at which an asset or security can be bought or sold in the market.|

 |Basis of Calculation||Book value is calculated by taking the difference between assets and liabilities in the balance sheet.||The market value of a company is calculated by multiplying the market price per share of the company with the number of outstanding sharesOutstanding SharesOutstanding shares are the stocks available with the company's shareholders at a given point of time after excluding the shares that the entity had repurchased.
 It is shown as a part of the owner's equity in the liability side of the company's balance sheet..|

-|Frequency of Fluctuations||Happens at periodical intervals i.e. infrequent.||Very frequent.
+|Frequency of Fluctuations||Happens at periodical intervals, i.e., infrequent;||Very frequent.
 Market value fluctuates every now and then.|

-|Measurement Bases||Book value of an asset is accounted in the balance sheet based on historical cost, amortized cost or fair value||Market value reflects the fair value or market value of an asset.|
+|Measurement Bases||The book value of an asset is accounted for in the balance sheet based on historical cost, amortized cost, or fair value.||Market value reflects the fair value or market value of an asset.|

-- Market Value vs Book Value of equity are widely used by investors to value an asset class.
-Comparing market value vs book value for a company indicates whether the company is undervalued or overvalued.
-If the market value is less than the book value it implies the stock is trading at a discount and vice versa.
+Market Value and Book Value of equityBook Value Of EquityThe book value of equity reflects the fund that belongs to the equity shareholders and is available for distribution to the shareholders.
+It is computed as the net amount remaining after deducting all of the company's liabilities from its total assets. are widely used by investors to value an asset class.
+Comparing both for a company indicates whether the company is undervalued or overvalued.
+If the market value is less than the book value, it implies the stock is trading at a discount and vice versa.